1. Introduction

 2. What Java Says about IndexOutOfBoundsException

 IndexOutOfBoundsException has two direct subclasses, namely ArrayIndexOutOfBoundsException and StringIndexOutOfBoundsException.
-According to the Javadoc, an IndexOutOfBoundsException is thrown to indicate that an index of some sort (such as to an array, to a string, or to a vector) is out of range.
+According to the Javadoc, an IndexOutOfBoundsException is thrown to indicate that an index of some sort (such as to an array, to a string, or a vector) is out of range.

 3. How to Reproduce